Orbit (Cluster Linking)

 You can use the

-metric to view the data successfully written by Orbit to the destination WarpStream cluster.You can use the
+warpstream_agent_kafka_produce_with_offset_uncompressed_bytes_countermetric to view the data successfully written by Orbit to the destination WarpStream cluster.You can use the

-and the topics you care about to determine the lag between your topics in the source cluster and WarpStream.
+warpstream_consumer_group_lagand filter for the grouporbit_source_cluster_offsetsand the topics you care about to determine the lag between your topics in the source cluster and WarpStream.
 Specifically, the lag is defined as the difference (in offsets) between the max offset in the source cluster and the most recently copied offset.
 View the monitoring page for more details on this metric.You can use the

-to get the time since the latest record copied by Orbit was assigned a timestamp in the source.
+warpstream_consumer_group_estimated_lag_very_coarse_do_not_use_to_measure_e2e_secondsmetric and filter for the consumer grouporbit_source_cluster_offsetsandtopicto get the time since the latest record copied by Orbit was assigned a timestamp in the source.
 View the monitoring page for more details on this metric.This metric is a rough measure of E2E lag from the data being timestamped by your producer Kafka client to it being queriable in WarpStream.
 However, the timestamp is processed asynchronously and it can take 10-15 seconds before they are used to compute time lag.
 This means the time lag is 10-15 seconds higher than the actual E2E lag from your Kafka producer client to the consumers reading from WarpStream, and also higher than just the orbit replication lag because it includes the time it takes for the data to be processed through the source Kafka cluster as well.

 You can use the

-metric is a counter which is incremented for short lived Orbit connections made against the source cluster.
+warpstream_consumer_group_max_offsetmetric emitted from the agents to view the offsets copied by Orbit to the consumer group in the destination.
+See the monitoring page for more details on this metric.warpstream_agent_kafka_source_cluster_connections_countermetric is a counter which is incremented for short lived Orbit connections made against the source cluster.
 It can be used to estimate the rate at which Orbit is creating connections against the source cluster.

 Tuning Orbit